dB-Ryzen/mAYHEM/Updating-Firmware-Windows.md

 If you're using Windows, use the PortaPack Firmware Tool to put PortaPack firmware into your HackRF One.
 Until you program the HackRF with the PortaPack-enhanced firmware, the PortaPack display will be blank and the controls will be non-responsive.

+Please note that you can't brick the HackRF, unless you physically damage the hardware somehow.
+The HackRF microcontroller contains ROM USB DFU bootloader code that can't be erased.
+So even if your firmware update goes horribly wrong, you will be able to reload code via this USB bootloader.
+For information on how to do this, see below: "Restoring HackRF Firmware".

+## Update Process

 Download and run the PortaPack Firmware Tool installer from the latest release on the [project releases page](https://github.com/sharebrained/portapack-hackrf/releases).

 Windows SmartScreen may warn you about running this program.
 If so, tell Windows to run the program anyway.